CyanCoding/Project-Tracker/README.md

 make sure there isn't already an issue similar to yours.
 For the most part, all of the bugs and lack of features in the pre-release are already submitted and will be fixed before the official release.

+Head over to the [roadmap](https://github.com/CyanCoding/Project-Tracker/blob/master/ROADMAP.md) for more information on future releases.